Khurramjaved96/roadway_intel/README.md

 ### Number Plate Recognition using CRNN

+Number plate recognition from an image has two parts:
+1. Number plate detection
+2. Number plate recognition

+#### Number Plate Detection
+Number plate detection is done using a text detection method called CTPN.
+We used an off the shelf system that came from recent research for this purpose.
+However this system has a lot of dependencies.
+To manage the dependencies easily for easy deployment on a new server, we took help from Docker.
+Dockerfile of text detection can be found at roadway_intel/TextDetectionServer/SCCTPNServer/

+Simply running "nvidia-docker build ." in this directory would setup a container with all the dependencies of text detector.
+The server files in roadway_intel/TextDetectionServer/SCCTPNServer/ can then be copied to this container to run the module.
+NOTE : To run this module, a GPU with at-least 1.5 GB memory is required.
+This can run on a CPU however inference time is orders of magnitude slower.

+#### Number Plate Recogntion
+Number plate recognition is the next step in the pipeline.
+Again, number plate recognition module has a lot of dependencies.
+These dependencies also conflict with those of detection module.
+Consequently, we use another docker container to manage the recognition module.

+Dockerfile for recognition can be found at roadway_intel/TextRecognitionServer/.

+After building the container, the model file has to be replaced with our trained model.
+Our model can be downloaded from :

 #### Dataset

 We generate data synthetically to mimic the variations found in Pakistan.

 #### Training
-Training for recognition is done using TensorFlow
+Training for recognition is done using Torch in Lua.

 #### Overall Flow
 We use a Docker Container to contain all the dependencies of our recognition system.
 The mobile app we are working on will communicate with the server through a simple API.

 ### Vehicle make and model classification in Tensorflow by fine-tuning VGG16